 The Book of Satan

-By Vexen Crabtree 2006 Apr 02
+By Vexen Crabtree 2006

-The Book Of Satan
+1. The Book Of Satan

 The Book of Satan comprises of five chapters by an author writing under the name of Ragnar Redbeard.
-The other three books of The Satanic Bible are written by Anton LaVey, the founder of the Church of Satan.
+The other three books of The Satanic Bible1 are written by Anton LaVey, the founder of the Church of Satan.

 Referencing: If I said "Book of Satan 1:2-4" it means I am reading from The Book of Satan, chapter 1, verse 2 through to verse 4.

 The controversial book "Might Is Right" was published in 1896CE under the name of Ragnar Redbeard.
-It is a harsh, violent, very blunt and eyebrow-raising, dispensing completely with any sense of morals or higher scheme in order to provide a stark, naturalistic, dog-eat-dog view of the world.
+It is harsh, violent, very blunt and eyebrow-raising, dispensing completely with any sense of morals or higher scheme in order to provide a stark, naturalistic, dog-eat-dog view of the world.
 The style and energy of the text is rare and revitalizing; the book makes up for in inspirational strength what it lacks in logical coherency.

 Who was Ragnar Redbeard?